-- 1. If s.TIMER > 0 then - (a) $min(u.Lt(G_1), u.Lt(G_2)) \ge s.Lt(TICK) + (s.TIMER 1)c_2 + l$ , and - (b) $max(u.Ft(G_1), u.Ft(G_2)) \le s.Ft(TICK) + (s.TIMER 1)c_1.$

-2. If s.TIMER = 0 then

-- (a) $min(u.Lt(G_1), u.Lt(G_2)) \ge s.Lt(LOCAL)$ , and - (b) $max(u.Ft(G_1), u.Ft(G_2)) \leq s.Ct.$
+- 1. If s.TIMER > 0 then - (a) $min(u.Lt(G_1), u.Lt(G_2)) \ge s.Lt(TICK) + (s.TIMER 1)c_2 + l$, and - (b) $max(u.Ft(G_1), u.Ft(G_2)) \leq s.Ft(TICK) + (s.TIMER 1)c_1.$ - 2.
+If s.TIMER = 0 then - (a) $min(u.Lt(G_1), u.Lt(G_2)) \ge s.Lt(LOCAL),$ and - (b) $max(u.Ft(G_1), u.Ft(G_2)) \leq s.Ct.$

 The inequalities should be interpreted as giving explicit upper and lower bounds for the time of the next GRANT event, in terms of the values of the variables in the state of time(A, b).
-Intuitively, the right-hand side of the inequality describes how the bounds will be satisfied; for example, in the case of inequality 1(a), a TICK event must happen within time Lt(TICK), and then after TIMER - 1 additional ticks, each happening after at most $c_2$ time, TIMER will become 0, thus enabling the GRANT, which will happen within at most time l.
+Intuitively, the right-hand side of the inequality describes how the bounds will be satisfied; for example, in the case of inequality 1(a), a TICK event must happen within time Lt(TICK), and then after TIMER - 1 additional ticks, each happening after at most c_2 time, TIMER will become 0, thus enabling the GRANT, which will happen within at most time l.

 If we think of the value of $min(Lt(G_1), Lt(G_2))$ as indicating an upper bound on the time when a GRANT will next occur, then it should not be surprising that any sufficiently large number (with respect to the values of the variables in the state of time(A)) could be used as the value of this minimum.
 This just indicates that any such value could be proved to be an upper bound.
-Similarly, any sufficiently small number could be used as the value for $max(Ft(G_1), Ft(G_2))$ , a lower bound on the time when a GRANT event will next occur.
+Similarly, any sufficiently small number could be used as the value for $max(Ft(G_1), Ft(G_2))$, a lower bound on the time when a GRANT event will next occur.

-Thus, the inequalities comprising the strong possibilities mapping express the fact that any sufficiently large number (with respect to the values of the variables in the state of time(A, b)) should be provable as an upper bound for the time for the next GRANT, and any sufficiently small number should be provable as a lower bound.
+Thus, the inequalities comprising the strong possibilities mapping express the fact that any sufficiently large number (with respect to the values of the variables in the state of time(A, b)) should be provable as an upper bound for the time for the next GRANT, and any sufficiently small number should be provable as a lower bound.8

 The given mapping is obviously multivalued, because it is described in terms of inequalities.
-It seems possible to use a single-valued mapping for this example by complicating the definition of the requirements automaton; however, since the requirements automaton is serving as the problem specification, that does not seem like a good idea.
-More discussion of the issue of multivalued vs. single-valued mappings appears in [Ly89].
+It seems possible to use a single-valued mapping for this example by complicating the definition of the requirements automaton.
+More discussion of the issue of multivalued vs. single-valued mappings appears in [15].

 Although (we think that) the correspondence between time(A, b) and B described by f is easy to understand, verifying formally that f is indeed a strong possibilities mapping is a fairly long and mechanical process.
-The complete proof appears in Appendix A.